ldpape/iOLS_delta/README.md

 # iOLS_delta : This repository includes all available STATA programs  of iterated Ordinary Least Squares

-This repository includes code for iOLS_delta, i2SLS_delta, iOLS_MP as well as iOLS_HDFE and i2SLS_HDFE which allows for high-dimensional fixed effects.
+This repository includes code for iOLS_delta, i2SLS_delta, iOLS_MP as well as iOLS_HDFE and i2SLS_HDFE which allows for high-dimensional fixed effects, as described in Bellego, Benatia and Pape (2021).
 These programs rely on other programs : you will need to have them installed.

 >ssc install hdfe